lneshev/Softuni-AngularWorkshop-FurnitureSystem/Client-Vite/README.md

 ### JWT Token Management

-The application includes a JWT interceptor (`jwtInterceptor.ts`) that automatically:
+The application includes a JWT interceptor that automatically:
 - Adds the `Authorization: Bearer <token>` header to all authenticated requests
 - Handles token expiration by redirecting to the login page on 401 errors
 - Manages token storage and retrieval from localStorage